Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If, however, the money deposited into your child’s bank account is a gift, then the rules change.
 When you give money to your child as a gift, any interest earned by investing that money counts towards your income for taxation purposes, according to the CRA’s “attribution rules.”
 This allows you to claim the interest and skip the process of filing a separate tax return for your child.

-According to the CRA attribution rules, money earned from invested, gift funds to your child is considered “first-generation income” and is attributed to you, even if the investment is in your child’s name.
+According to the CRA attribution rules, money earned from invested gift funds to your child is considered “first-generation income” and is attributed to you, even if the investment is in your child’s name.
 If those funds are reinvested, the subsequent earnings are considered “second-generation income.”
 These secondary earnings are not attributable to the parent and the child is then required to file a separate tax return.

 In short, if you gift your children with money to put in their bank accounts, be aware that you may be on the hook for interest earned on those funds.

-Do minors pay income tax in Canada?
+Do kids and teens under 18 pay income tax in Canada?

 Minors typically don’t pay taxes in Canada, and your child isn’t required to file a tax return if they haven’t earned income, but there are some advantages to filing anyway.

 According to the Canada Revenue Agency (CRA), a Canadian citizen does not have to file an income tax return if their earnings are less than the basic personal credit amount.
-This amount increases incrementally each year, in order to keep up with inflation, and is currently just over $14,300.

 Once your child starts to earn an income, consider helping them file a tax return.
 Even if, as a minor, they won’t end up paying taxes, there are benefits.
 For example, your child could get a tax rebate if the money received had income tax or CPP premiums deducted at the source.
-Plus, filing a return before they are the age of majority helps set up their account with the CRA — making it easier and faster for them to start accessing tax shelters, such as an RRSP or TFSA, when they turn 18.
-Finally, every dollar your child earns goes towards building their RRSP contribution room.
-Since there’s no minimum age for opening an RRSP, your growing teen could also open an RRSP once they start earning.
-Remember they must be 18 or older to contribute more than $2,000 a year.

 Does my child need a tax identification number?